Gray Divorce: What to Consider When You’re Divorcing Later in Life

 Divorce rates for those over 50 are the highest they've ever been, having more than doubled since 1990.
 Divorce among middle-aged and older adults is so popular now that researchers have a term for it: gray divorce.
-Today, more than 1 in 4 people getting divorced in the U.S are over the age of 50.
+According to a recent NBC News article, today more than 1 in 4 people getting divorced in the U.S. are over the age of 50.

 For couples facing a “gray divorce,” especially those in long-term marriages (more than 17 years) or where there is no prenuptial agreement, the spouses will probably need to take several complex issues into consideration, including:

 - Division of assets

 Couples who have been married for many years have often built a substantial and complicated marital estate.
 All the assets accumulated during the marriage will now have to be untangled.
 Identifying marital versus non-marital assets can be especially difficult for couples married a long time.
 Further, a decision will have to be made about what to do with the marital home, and any businesses that were created and cultivated during the marriage may require valuation.
 The distribution of retirement benefits, including pensions, will also need to be determined.

 - Alimony (spousal support)